Teaching Accurate Spelling Strategies for CVC Words

-6. Ask your child to read you the word they spelled.
-Praise their hard work!
+6. Ask your child to read the word back to you and praise their hard work!

 Leave a Reply